Motunrayo321/Smart-Building/README.md

 * Who has this problem, and what do we know about them?
 * What are their concerns and needs?
 * How do they interact with their environment?
+* How do they influence their environment?
 * What causes this problem?
 * When does this problem occur?

 ##### Answers
-* Cost of power consumption is too high.
+* Cost of power consumption and maintenance of appliances is too high.
-* Company leaders, they are willing to invest in anything beneficial for their organisations in the long run.
+* Company leaders, they are willing to invest in anything that cuts costs, work force or is beneficial for their organisations in the long run.
-* They need an easily-accessible automated system for their buildings, they worry about their employees' privacy wnd well-being but the'd also like to cut down costs.
+* They need an easily-accessible automated system for their buildings, they worry about their employees' privacy and well-being and they'd also like to cut down costs.
 * They have meetings scheduled throughout the day and sometimes work overnight.
+* They introduce a lot of carbon emmissions and other harmful substances into the environment.
 * Employees often neglect to turn off utilities when not in use.
 * Mostly at night when the work requirements are completed.